-Caregiver at large Auckland rest-home tests positive for Covid, ward closed
+Caregiver at large Auckland rest home tests positive for Covid, ward closed

 AdvertisementAdvertise with NZME.

-The rest-home said the ward would be closed to visitors for at least 14 days, and residents and other staff were being tested.
+The rest home said the ward would be closed to visitors for at least 14 days, and residents and other staff were being tested.

 So far, no one else has returned a positive test.

-The Ministry of Health has listed a number of new locations of interest in Auckland this morning and is asking people to monitor themselves for Covid-19 symptoms, get tested and stay at home if they develop.
+The Ministry of Health has listed a number of new locations of interest in Auckland this morning and is asking people to monitor themselves for Covid-19 symptoms, get tested and stay at home if symptoms develop.

 • Gateway Wholesale Meats in Takanini on 11 January from 3.42pm-4pm